kasimte/QARC/README.md

 This work requires tensorflow, tflearn, scipy, matplotlib, opencv2 and tensorboard.
 Please install these package before using QARC.

 ## Video datasets

 In 'videodatasets/', we describe how to generate video datasets.

-1. Clone vmaf repo. for computing vmaf score: git clone https://github.com/Netflix/vmaf, then install it.
+1. Clone vmaf repo and checkout version 1.3.9 (available on the `v1.3.9` tag). for computing vmaf score: git clone https://github.com/Netflix/vmaf, then install it.
 2. Copy the 'videodatasets' folder to the 'vmaf' folder.
 3. Download several video clips into 'videodatasets/mov' folders, and the video MUST be encoded as h.264 format.
 4. Run 'trans.py' for transcoding 'mp4' video format to 'flv'.